Acid Reflux In Babies – Purging of Stomach Contents

 • Breathing problems or pneumonia

-If your baby is otherwise healthy, yet suffers from any of these conditions, you may want to talk to your healthcare provider.
+If your baby is otherwise healthy but experiencing any of these symptoms, you may want to consult your healthcare provider.

-There are also some at home techniques you can do to help your baby with acid reflux.
-In many instances, breastfeeding can be the answer.
-If your baby is young enough, you may want to try and relactate and see if your baby will latch on to the breast.
-If this is not a possibility, try these tips!
+There are several at-home techniques that can help manage your baby’s acid reflux.
+In many cases, breastfeeding can be a solution.
+If your baby is young enough, you might consider relactating to see if they will latch onto the breast.
+If breastfeeding isn’t an option, try these tips:

-• Avoid swaying or rocking your baby after eating
+• Avoid swaying or rocking your baby immediately after eating

-• Feed baby in a completely upright position.
+• Feed your baby in an upright position

-• Offer a pacifier after eating which may help to keep acid reflux at bay
+• Give a pacifier after feedings, which may help manage reflux

-• Keep your baby upright for half an hour after all feedings rather than lying them down.
-Also, find infant wedges safe for cribs that are raised at no more than a 45-degree angle.
+• Keep your baby upright for half an hour after all feedings instead of lying them down.
+You can also find infant wedges that safely raise the crib at no more than a 45-degree angle

-There are plenty of home remedies on the market designed for colicky babies that may help with digestion as well.
-Before you take any, be sure to check with your pediatrician.
-Many of them, such as Colic Calm, have been proven to work well with babies suffering from acid reflux.
+There are many home remedies available for colicky babies that may help with digestion.
+However, be sure to consult your pediatrician before using any remedies.
+Many, such as Colic Calm, have proven effective for babies with acid reflux.

-It is also important if you have a baby with acid reflux, to enlist the help from others.
-This initial period can be full of anxiety for you and you may need to take frequent breaks to keep your energy up.
-It is also stressful, worrying that something might be wrong with your baby.
-Make sure that you have a pediatrician you trust – and who respects your worry about your baby’s health.
-Since you are with your child more than anyone else is, it is very important that physicians listen to what you have to say.
+It’s also essential to get support from others if you have a baby with acid reflux.
+This period can be full of anxiety, and you may need frequent breaks to recharge.
+Worrying that something might be wrong with your baby can be overwhelming.
+Make sure you have a pediatrician you trust—someone who listens to your concerns and respects your observations.
+Since you spend the most time with your child, it’s important that physicians value the information you provide.

-In rare instances, acid reflux can be caused by abnormalities in your baby’s digestive tract.
-If further testing and scopes indicates that this is the case with your child, rest assured that simple surgeries can normally fix things quickly.
-Most babies, once they get acid reflux under control – are able to begin thriving in a short period of time.
+In rare cases, acid reflux can result from abnormalities in your baby’s digestive tract.
+If further testing reveals such abnormalities, rest assured that simple surgeries can often resolve the issue quickly.
+Most babies, once their acid reflux is under control, begin to thrive in a short period.

 Share: